himanshu9209/ratelimiter/README.md

 </p>

 ---
+A Python rate limiter that **tunes itself automatically** based on real-time traffic.

+Stop guessing rate limits.
+This adapts dynamically to bursts, spikes, and changing workloads—without manual tuning.
 ## Why smart-ratelimiter?

 Most rate-limiting libraries give you one algorithm and one backend. **smart-ratelimiter** gives you six algorithms to choose from (including an adaptive hybrid that auto-tunes itself), three pluggable backends, and a uniform API that works everywhere — from a simple `@rate_limit` decorator to production FastAPI or Flask middleware.